Arvii070298/Data_Science/README.md

 CS953 Submission 3

-For program to work, dowmload the following files: install.sh, run.sh and runJava.sh
+For program to work, download the following files: install.sh, run.sh and runJava.sh

 To install the necessary libraries